-One of the top questions we are frequently asked is how biometric measurements can be utilized to assess human behavior.
+One of the top questions we are frequently asked is how biosensors can be utilized to assess human behavior.

 To help you get started, we recently have released a handy sensor chart giving you all the specs you need to know to decide which sensor is most suitable to answer your research question.

 Today there is even more guidance coming your way: Drawing from our many years of experience in human behavior research, we have pulled together more than 100+ application examples grouped by 20 application fields to provide you with an in-depth insight into the rich diversity of multimodal research.

 - Medical Diagnostics and Health

 - Aroma and taste

 - User Interface (UI) and User Experience (UX) Testing

 - Human-Computer Interaction (HCI) and Brain-Computer Interfaces (BCI)

 Assess respondents’ attention for sensory stimuli of various modalities using visual cues (moving dots, flankers), auditory cues (complex sounds, voices) or haptic cues (electrical skin stimulation, object manipulation).